klukashka/Calendar/README.md

 # Calendar
-Calendar is a to-do notificator.
-This project is an attempt of making a fullstack web application using Fastapi and React.
+**Calendar** is a TODO notificator.

+This project is a web application based on Fastapi and React.

-# Features
+## Features

-# Structure
+#### Using this app you can:

+* Make notes for yourself
+* Complete tasks
+* Mention when to remind you about your plans
+* Get notifications on your email

-# Installation
+## Installation
+To launch project locally follow [INSTALLATION.md](https://github.com/klukashka/Calendar/blob/main/INSTALLATION.md)

-# Contributing
+## Contributing

 If you're a developer, you can make a direct impact by contributing code.
 Clone the repository, make your changes, and submit a pull request.